Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 ##  📒 Overview

-This documentation site is structured into following sections.
+This documentation site is structured into the following sections.

 - **How It works** contains instructions for using the service in more general ways.